How To Tell A Story That Sells

 "Marketing is no longer about the stuff you make, but about the stories you tell."
 Seth Godin

+Even writers, who write the stories of other brands, need to tell their own stories.
 Neurobiologists have found that humans have a biological need for storytelling.
 We become transfixed and invested in stories that capture our imaginations.
 It's through them that we relate to one another and find meaning in life.
-On a business level, storytelling isn't just a nice way to connect with customers, it's how stuff gets sold, profits are made, and start-ups become booming enterprises.

 Adam Gopnik from The New Yorker writes, "Everything—faith, science, love—needs a story for people to find it plausible.
 No story, no sale."
 Powerful brand stories don't just increase transactions, they also drive fierce customer loyalty and advocacy.
-People become emotionally invested in a business they believe in and want to support.
+People become emotionally invested in a business, a writer, a friend, a brother they believe in and want to support.

 "Storytelling as it applies to business isn't about spinning a yarn or fairy tale.
 It's who you are and what you do for others--how you add value to people's lives, ease their troubles, meet their needs.
 A compelling brand story gives your audience a way to connect with you, one person to another, and to view your business as what it is: a living, breathing entity run by real people offering real value" (Anne Handley).

-Before I became a marketer, I was a personal trainer.
+Before I became a marketer and a writer, I was a personal trainer.
 To the general public, I sold weight-loss programs and strength conditioning training packages.
-But to those who knew my brand story (told by my clients), I sold something different.
-My stories didn't just sell my services.
-They sold acceptance, loyalty, honesty, commitment, and friendship.
-Losing weight and getting stronger were the by-products of helping my clients see their true worth and potential.
+But to those who knew my brand story, a collection of stories told by my clients.
+People didn’t spend their money on me because of my products and service.
+They came, because I sold acceptance, loyalty, honesty, commitment, and friendship.
+Losing weight and getting stronger were the by-products of helping people see their true worth and potential.

 "I didn't think I could ever run a 5k.
 Now I'm run 10 half marathons and training for my first marathon!"